vigneshshanmugam/js-cpa/README.md

 ### Features

 + Works only across function boundaries
++ Matches the longest common subsequence and ignores the children